 But it’s the angle grinder resistance that’s the most important factor.

 In my initial tests, it took much longer (in total) and used more discs to cut the Abus Super Extreme 2500 than any other angle grinder resistant bike lock I’ve tested so far.
-However, subsequent tests showed that there seems to be a particular way to cut it with just one disc, a lot quicker.

 And that is a bit of a dealbreaker for me.